Rebellions of 1837–1838: Similarities

-The constitutions of Upper and Lower Canada differed greatly, but shared a basis on the principle of "mixed monarchy"—a balance of monarchy, aristocracy and democracy.
-The colonies, however, lacked the aristocratic element, and found their non-elective Legislative Councils dominated by local oligarchies that controlled local trade and the institutions of state and religion.
+The constitutions of Upper and Lower Canada differed greatly but shared a basis on the principle of "mixed monarchy"—a balance of monarchy, aristocracy and democracy.
+The colonies, however, lacked the aristocratic element and found their non-elective Legislative Councils dominated by local oligarchies that controlled local trade and the institutions of state and religion.
 In Lower Canada they were known as the Château Clique; in Upper Canada they were known as the Family Compact.
-Both office-holding oligarchies were affiliated with more broadly based "Tory parties" and opposed by a Reform opposition that demanded a radically more democratic government than existed in each colony.
+Both office-holding oligarchies were affiliated with more broadly based "Tory parties" and opposed by a Reform opposition that demanded a radically more democratic government than existed in either colony.

-The governments in both provinces were viewed by the Reformers as illegitimate.
-In Lower Canada acute conflict between the elected and appointed elements of the legislature brought all legislation to a halt, leaving the Tories to impose Lord John Russell's Ten Resolutions, allowing them to rule without accountability to electors.
-In Upper Canada the 1836 elections had been marred by political violence and fraud organized by the new Lt.
-Governor, Sir Francis Bond Head.
-William Lyon Mackenzie and Samuel Lount lost their seats in the result.
-The Tories passed a bill allowing them to continue to sit in disregard of the established practice of dissolving the House on the death of a monarch (William IV died in June 1837).
+The Reformers viewed the governments in both provinces as illegitimate.
+In Lower Canada, acute conflict between an elected body (the Legislative Assembly) and appointed elements of the government (especially in the Legislative Council) brought all legislation to a halt, leaving the Tories to impose Lord John Russell's Ten Resolutions.
+This allowed the Tories to rule without accountability to electors.

+In Upper Canada, the 1836 elections had been marred by political violence and fraud organized by Lieutenant Governor Francis Bond Head.
+Reformers William Lyon Mackenzie and Samuel Lount had lost their seats.
+The Tories passed a bill that allowed them to continue to sit in disregard of the established practice of dissolving the House on the death of a monarch (William IV died in June 1837).

-In the midst of this crisis of legitimacy, the Atlantic economy was thrown into recession, with the greatest impact being on farmers.
-These farmers barely survived widespread crop failures in 1836–37, and now faced lawsuits from merchants trying to collect old debts.
-The collapse of the international financial system imperiled trade and local banks, leaving large numbers in abject poverty.
+In the midst of this crisis of legitimacy, the Atlantic economy went into recession, with the greatest impact being on farmers.
+Farmers barely survived widespread crop failures in 1836–37 and were facing lawsuits from merchants trying to collect old debts.
+The collapse of the international financial system imperiled trade and local banks, leaving many in abject poverty.

 In response, Reformers in each province organized radical democratic "political unions".
 The Political Union movement in Britain was largely credited with the passing of the Great Reform Bill of 1832.
-In Lower Canada the Patriots organized the Société des Fils de la Liberté ("Sons of Liberty").
-William Lyon Mackenzie helped organize the Toronto Political Union in July 1837.
+In Lower Canada, "Patriots" organized the Société des Fils de la Liberté ("Sons of Liberty").
+Mackenzie helped organize the Toronto Political Union in July 1837.
 Both organizations became the vehicles for politically organizing protests, and eventually rebellion.
 As the situation in Lower Canada approached crisis the British concentrated their troops there, making it apparent that they planned on using armed force against the Patriots.
 With no troops left in Upper Canada, an opportunity for a sympathetic revolt was opened.